Featured

 But what is Narcissism?

 It involves personality traits such as grandiosity illusion, high need for constant admiration, being cunning and trying to control others, being rude or abusive and arrogant, lack of empathy with other people’s feelings and selfishness and unreasonable expectations.
-There are effective psychotherapy Melbourne services able to provide treatment for this.
+There are effective psychotherapy methods available with the psychologists in Werribee, Melbourne services able to provide treatment for this.
 He targets such unreasonable expectations when doing so.
 However, behind this cover of high level of self confidence, there lies a fragile personality which can break if it faces any criticism.
 Fear, rage and shame, feeling alone and isolated, feeling less than other people, and less of a good person are the underlying feelings of a narcissist.
 Environment, genetics and neurobiology reasons can cause this mental issue.
 Parental overprotection, lack of love and intimacy in child and parents relationship and conditional love, overvaluation or devaluing kids in comparison to their siblings, being too merciful on the kids and giving them the permission for entitlement are the biggest known reasons for narcissism in young adults.

 Social media in recent time is blamed to promote and rise in narcissism, but is it true?